-In particular, preparing healthy, plant-based meals can create unique obstacles to navigate.
+In particular, preparing healthy, oil-free, plant-based meals can create unique obstacles to navigate.
 Luckily, these situations can often be solved with a new addition to your kitchen.

-To that end, we’ve put together a list of 15 kitchen appliances that can benefit any plant-based home.
+To that end, here’s a list of 15 kitchen appliances that can benefit any plant-based home.

 You certainly don’t need to have them all.
 Just choose the ones that you know you would use.

 Don’t dread food prep.